How to Safely Exclude Apps via A/V Program to Avoid False Positives

 The key is to treat exclusions not as a simple setting, but as a calculated risk.
 Before adding one, you need to weigh the operational benefit against the potential security gap it creates.
 This is especially critical in complex environments where a single vulnerability can have cascading effects.
 A comprehensive cybersecurity strategy involves minimizing your attack surface, and poorly managed exclusions do the exact opposite.
 They can introduce vulnerabilities that bypass even the most advanced security tools, making it crucial to understand exactly what you’re risking.

-Creating Gaps in Threat Detection
+Leaving Gaps in Your Threat Detection

 At its core, an exclusion tells your antivirus software, "Don't scan this."
 As Microsoft’s own documentation states, "Exclusions reduce the overall protection provided by Microsoft Defender Antivirus."
 This creates a deliberate gap in your threat detection capabilities.
 While you might trust the application you’re excluding, attackers are constantly looking for ways to exploit trusted processes.
 If a legitimate but excluded application is ever compromised, your antivirus won't flag the malicious activity happening within it.
 This blind spot gives threats a safe place to hide and operate without interference.